webscreens/site-initiated-mirroring/explainer.md

 - Allow the site to control whether to also capture the tab's audio while mirroring.
 - Allow the capture settings to be changed while mirroring is on-going.
+- Design the API in such a way that it can be extended to accommodate more mirroring and non-mirroring configurations in the future.

 ## Non-goals